Welcome to the internet portal of the United States Courts for the Ninth Circuit. more >>

 Guidelines for Judicial Misconduct or Disability Complaints

 Congress has created a procedure that permits any person to file a complaint in the courts about the behavior of federal judges—but not about the decisions federal judges make in deciding cases.
-Above is a link to the Judicial Conference of the United States’ Judicial-Conduct Rules that explain what may be complained about, who may be complained about, where to file a complaint, and how the complaint will be processed.
-You must comply with these rules, or we may reject your complaint without considering your arguments.
+The Judicial-Conduct Rules explain what may be complained about, who may be complained about, where to file a complaint, and how the complaint will be processed.

-Please note the following to avoid the rejection or summary dismissal of your complaint:
+In addition to the general and local rules, please note the following to avoid the rejection or summary dismissal of your complaint:

 |